Quilts in Print

 The Ship of Brides by JoJo Moyes, reference to teaching war brides to make patchwork quilts, chapter 2 at about 1:14:50 (listened on audio)

 Sisters 1, 2, 3 by Nancy Star references to one of the characters being an art quilter. references are somewhat derogatory.
-Find the references at approximately 2:20 and 5:43 (listened on audio)
+Find the references at approximately 2:20 and 5:43 in the audiobook.

-Still Life by Louise Penny, ” …or a quilt being auctioned for the senior’s home.”, chapter 1 at about 5:25 (I listened to it on audio, so don’t know the page)
+Still Life by Louise Penny, ” …or a quilt being auctioned for the senior’s home.”, chapter 1 at about 5:25in the audiobook.

 The Spinster Sisters by Stacey Ballis, 2007, “Aunt Shirley even made each of us a small quilt with scraps from their clothes.” pg.4.